Todd-D-Vance/Rat-Race/README.md

 # Rat Race: Creating a 2D Classic Arcade Style Maze Chase Game in Unity 3D

 > Build a complete feature-filled and polished classic 2D arcade game from start to finish in Unity.
-Unlike other books of this type, this book is \emph{detailed} and covers a wide range of game-making aspects, while focusing on making one game as good as possible.
+Unlike other books of this type, this book is _detailed_ and covers a wide range of game-making aspects, while focusing on making one game as good as possible.

 > Mathematics is used in game programming, and for advanced programmers, some of the math is shown.
 However, the solutions are given so one need not actually know how to solve the problems.
 A reader who can write programs will do well with this book.
 A reader who also has mathematics knowledge through high-school level algebra and trigonometry will do even better.